 Residential Title Insurance

-Homeowners will pay a one-time premium when they first purchase their policy.
+Title insurance has a fixed price based on the value of the property.
+While rates may vary between title insurance providers, homeowners pay a one-time premium when they first purchase their policy.
 There are no annual or monthly premiums.
-For a one-time premium, title insurance stays in effect for as long as the insured retains an interest in the property.
-Furthermore there is no deductible payable in the no-fault claims process.
+The policy stays in effect for as long as the insured retains an interest in the property.
+Furthermore, there is no deductible payable in the no-fault claims process.

 - work orders against a property;